 On a rotating schedule with other North Pole churches, we make and packages 45 lunches for North Pole Elementary and High School youth.
 (Lunches typically include 2 pb&j sandwiches, cup o'soups, cheese sticks, fruit cups, juice boxes, crackers, and homemade cookies.)
 We also provide snacks to teachers at the North Pole Middle School.

 Love INC pools resources and ministries of local churches and makes them available to people throughout the community.
-They screen clients and find applicable programs and resources to v meet their needs, working to help individuals and families become self-sufficient.
-We provide firewood to those in need and participate in their housing program, Loving Families.
+They screen clients and match programs and resources with needs, working to help individuals and families become self-sufficient.
+We provide firewood to those in need and participate in Love INC's housing program, Loving Families.

 The Rescue Mission serves those experiencing homelessness in the North Star Borough.
 They provide emergency shelter, recovery programs, veteran programs, and many other services.
 We financially support them.

-Begun and administered by volunteers at St. Jude Episcopal Church, the North Pole Food Pantry serves all in need of food.
-Along with other North Pole churches, we collect non-perishable food items that are stored at St. Jude until a need arises.
+Begun and administered by St. Jude's volunteers, the North Pole Food Pantry serves all in need of food.
+Along with other North Pole churches, we collect non-perishable food items that are stored at St. Jude's until a need arises.